 In addition to the derivative instruments and strategies described in this SAI, the investment adviser expects to discover additional derivative instruments and other investment, hedging or risk management techniques.
-The investment adviser may utilize these new derivative instruments and techniques to the extent that they are consistent with the fund's investment objective and permitted by the fund's investment limitations, operating policies, and applicable regulatory authorities.
+The investment adviser may utilize these new derivative instruments and techniques to the extent that they are consistent with a fund's or underlying fund's investment objective and permitted by a fund's or underlying fund's investment limitations, operating policies, and applicable regulatory authorities.

-A fund's derivatives instruments can create (i) leverage risk, which generally refers to the risk that derivatives transactions can magnify a fund's gains and losses, (ii) market risk, which generally refers to the risk from potential adverse market movements in relation to a fund's derivatives positions, or the risk that markets could experience a change in volatility that adversely impacts fund returns and a fund's obligations and exposures, (iii) counterparty risk, which generally refers to the risk that a counterparty on a derivatives transaction may not be willing or able to perform its obligations under the derivatives contract, and the related risks of having concentrated exposure to such a counterparty, (iv) liquidity risk, which generally refers to the risk involving the liquidity demands that derivatives transactions can create to make payments of margin, collateral, or settlement payments to counterparties, (v) operational risk, which generally refers to the risk related to potential operational issues, including documentation issues, settlement issues, systems failures, inadequate controls, and human error and (vi) legal risk, which generally refers to insufficient documentation, insufficient capacity or authority of the counterparty, or legality or enforceability of a contract.
-Certain of these risks are described in more detail as they apply to specific derivatives instruments in the following sub-sections of this SAI.
+A fund or underlying fund's derivatives instruments can create (i) leverage risk, which generally refers to the risk that derivatives transactions can magnify a fund's gains and losses, (ii) market risk, which generally refers to the risk from potential adverse market movements in relation to a fund's derivatives positions, or the risk that markets could experience a change in volatility that adversely impacts fund returns and a fund's obligations and exposures, (iii) counterparty risk, which generally refers to the risk that a counterparty on a derivatives transaction may not be willing or able to perform its obligations under the derivatives contract, and the related risks of having concentrated exposure to such a counterparty, (iv) liquidity risk, which generally refers to the risk involving the liquidity demands that derivatives transactions can create to make payments of margin, collateral, or settlement payments to counterparties, (v) operational risk, which generally refers to the risk related to potential operational issues, including documentation issues, settlement issues, systems failures, inadequate controls, and human error and (vi) legal risk, which generally refers to insufficient documentation, insufficient capacity or authority of the counterparty, or legality or enforceability of a contract.
+Certain of these risks are described in more detail as they apply to specific derivatives instruments in the following subsections of this SAI.